 Faulty wiring of seasonal lights can create electrical hazards and result in injury or property damage.
-To reduce risk, BCSA advises consumers to follow the manufacturer's directions for installation and use of indoor and outdoor lights and to use only Canadian-approved products.
+To reduce risk, BCSA advises consumers to follow the manufacturer's directions for installation and use of indoor and outdoor lights and to use only products approved for use in Canada.

 In addition, BCSA provides the following tips for lighting your home safely this holiday season: